thomaspoignant/scim-patch/README.md

 [RFC7644 SCIM(System for Cross-domain Identity Management) 2.0](https://tools.ietf.org/html/rfc7644#page-32) implementation of the "Modifying with PATCH" section 3.5.2.

+## TL;DR
-This library can :
+Important things to know, this library can :
  - Validate a SCIM Patch query.
  - Patch a SCIM resource from a SCIM Patch Query.

+Want to have an example on how it works, [check this example](./example/example.ts).

+## More Details
+This library is implementing the `3.5.2.
+Modifying with PATCH` chapter of the SCIM RFC https://tools.ietf.org/html/rfc7644#section-3.5.2.
+It will allow you to create a SCIM resources and to patch them using the SCIM Query language.

-## Validation of a SCIM Query.
+### Validation of a SCIM Query.

 ```typescript
 import {patchBodyValidation} from 'scim-patch';